Street Yoga articles, studies and discussions

 - 2011 study in Application of Yoga in Residential Treatment of Traumatized Youth study in the Journal of the AmericanPsychiatric Nurses Association

-- Warriors at East: Various studies on yoga, PTSD, and anxiety.
+- Warriors at Ease: Various studies on yoga, PTSD, and anxiety.

 - Trauma Center: Various studies on trauma-sensitive yoga.